jncuenca/social-meth/README.md

 ## General info
-This project is a social network simulator web where you can create, comment and delete post, follow other users, sign in, sign up, sign out, and other more funtionabilities.
+This project is a social network simulator web where you can create, comment and delete posts, follow other users, sign in, sign up, sign out, and other more funtionabilities.

 ## Technologies
 Project is created with: